GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 **The graph can now be phased**

 In the case of trio Illumina data, Verkko looks at the nodes and counts the number of maternal-specific or paternal-specific sequences of DNA (from meryl hapmer DBs).
 If it finds that a node has, for instance, a bunch of maternal specific sequences/kmers and almost no paternal specific sequences/kmers then the assembler will assign that node to be maternal.
+Nodes that are the same haplotype but are separated by a homozygous region are then merged.

 <p align="center">
     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/assembly/verkko_process_phasing.png?raw=true" width="550"/>
 </p>

-Finally the assembly graph can be converted into two haplotypes which are represented with maternal and paternal contigs.
+Finally the assembly graph can be converted into two contigs which represent maternal and paternal haplotypes.

 <p align="center">
     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/assembly/verkko_process_contigs.png?raw=true" width="550"/>
 </p>

+Maternal and paternal contigs for the entire assembly are then put into one diploid fasta as well as two haploid fastas.

 !!! info "How does Hi-C phasing work?"

-    Hi-C data is aligned to the graph and reads that are linked across nodes can be used to phase the graph as shown in this figure modified from (Garg, Shilpa):
+    Like using trio data, Hi-C phasing aims to find nodes that are near to each other and come from the same haplotype.
+To achieve this, Hi-C data is aligned to the graph and reads that are linked across nodes can be used to phase the graph as shown in this figure modified from (Garg, Shilpa):
     <p align="center">
         <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/assembly/hic_phasing.png?raw=true" width="450"/>
     </p>